kevgo/tricorder/README.md

   You can customize them for your use case.
 - Later you add shell scripts somewhere in a subfolder.
-  Multi-Tool detects this new language and now also runs `shellcheck` and `shellfmt`.
+  Multi-Tool detects this new language and now also runs `shellcheck` and `shfmt`.

 Look at all the things you don't do:

-- no forgetting to add formatters and linters
+- no need to check which languages your codebase uses that you need formatters and linters for (there are always more than you think)
-- no checking which stacks you need formatters and linters for (there are always more than you think)
+- no forgetting to add formatters and linters for new languages
-- no market research which tools are available and which one is the best
+- no market research which linters and formatters are available and which one is the best
-- no tedious installation, setup, and configuration
+- no RTFM to install, setup, and configure the dozens of tools needed
 - no Sisyphean work to keep all these tools up to date
 - no forgetting to add tools when your codebase develops more file types
 - no disagreements with other developers and teams which tool to use